wundergraph/wundergraph/docs/release-management/README.md

 ### Wunderctl & SDK

 We use [GoReleaser](https://goreleaser.com/) to release the wunderctl application and [release-it](https://github.com/release-it/release-it) only for tagging.
 The [`@wundergraph/sdk`](https://github.com/wundergraph/wundergraph/tree/main/packages/sdk) package is required for all WunderGraph applications.
 After installing this package, it will download the compatible `wunderctl` version.
-This relationship makes it necessary to release the wunderctl binary first before releasing an incompatible SDK change.
+This relationship makes it necessary to release the wunderctl binary first before upgrading the [`@wundergraph/wunderctl`](https://github.com/wundergraph/wundergraph/tree/main/packages/wunderctl) package.
-You can define what `wunderctl` version is required for the SDK by modifying the `engines.wundergraph` property in the `package.json`.

 If you want to publish a new version of Wunderctl, you can do so by following: